vlad-uve/CNN-for-CIFAR10/README.md

 ### Input Layer

-The input to the model is a batch of images with a shape of (32, 32, 3) (32x32 pixels with 3 color channels, RGB), as specified by the CIFAR-10 dataset.
+The input to the model is a batch of images with a shape of (32, 32, 3), i.e., 32x32 pixels with 3 color channels, RGB, as specified by the CIFAR-10 dataset and seen from the training image and testing image sets.

 ```python
 #Define the input layer suitable for 32x32 RGB images
 inputs=Input(shape=(32,32,3), name='Input_Data')
 ```

 ### Convolution Layer 1
+The first convolutional layer uses 32 filters with a 5x5 kernel size and 1x1 strides.
+This layer serves to extract fundamental features such as edges, corners, textures, and color gradients, which form the building blocks for deeper layers to build more complex representations.
+In contrast to AlexNet's original design, which processes high-resolution 227x227x3 images using an 11x11 kernel with 4 strides to significantly reduce spatial dimensions and capture large patterns, our approach adapts to the smaller 32x32x3 CIFAR-10 images.
+To maintain efficiency without excessive downscaling, we reduced the kernel size from 11x11 to 5x5 and set a stride of 1, ensuring appropriate feature extraction tailored to the lower-resolution input.

 ```python
 #First convolution layer with 32 filters, 5x5 kernel size, and 1x1 strides